Department Change Account Policy

 Purpose

-This policy defines the expectations and requirements for any University department change account.
+This policy defines the expectations and requirements for the establishment and maintenance of a University department change account.

 Scope